hashicorp/terraform-provider-aws/docs/resource-filtering.md

 More details about this code generation can be found in the [namevaluesfilters documentation](https://github.com/hashicorp/terraform-provider-aws/blob/main/internal/generate/namevaluesfilters/README.md).

-- Open the AWS Go SDK documentation for the service, e.g., for [`service/rds`](https://docs.aws.amazon.com/sdk-for-go/api/service/rds/).
-Note: there can be a delay between the AWS announcement and the updated AWS Go SDK documentation.
-- Determine if the service API includes functionality for filtering resources (usually a `Filters` argument to a `DescribeThing` API call).
-If so, add the AWS Go SDK service name (e.g., `rds`) to `sliceServiceNames` in `internal/generate/namevaluesfilters/generators/servicefilters/main.go`.
+Add the AWS Go SDK service name (e.g., `rds`) to `sliceServiceNames` in `internal/generate/namevaluesfilters/generators/servicefilters/main.go`.
 - Run `make gen` (`go generate ./...`) and ensure there are no errors via `make test` (`go test ./...`)

 ### Resource Filter Code Implementation